Package insert / prescribing information

-The eptifibatide peptide is produced by solution-phase peptide synthesis, and is purified by preparative reverse-phase liquid chromatography and lyophilized.
+The eptifibatide peptide is produced by solid-phase peptide synthesis, and is purified by preparative reverse-phase liquid chromatography and lyophilized.
 The structural formula is:

-Eptifibatide Injection is a clear, colorless, sterile, non-pyrogenic solution for intravenous (IV) use with an empirical formula of C 35H 49N 11O 9S 2 and a molecular weight of 831.96.
-Each 10 mL vial contains 2 mg/mL of eptifibatide and each 100 mL vial contains either 0.75 mg/mL of eptifibatide or 2 mg/mL of eptifibatide.
-Each vial of either size also contains 5.25 mg/mL citric acid and sodium hydroxide to adjust the pH to 5.35.
+Eptifibatide Injection is a clear, colorless, sterile, non-pyrogenic solution for intravenous (IV) use with an empirical formula of C35H49N11O9S2 and a molecular weight of 831.96.
+Each 10-mL vial contains 2 mg/mL of eptifibatide.
+Each vial also contains 5.25 mg/mL citric acid and sodium hydroxide to adjust the pH to 5.35.

 Eptifibatide Injection - Clinical Pharmacology